 Knoxville, TN 37934

 This mega sports complex supports both athletic and recreational activities.
 Mayor Bob Leonard Park hosts 10 playing fields, all but one having lights, along with concessions and restrooms.
-The sand volleyball court is lighted for those that want to play in the evening hours and you won’t have to fight for a net as there are 3 available.
+The sand volleyball court is lit for those that want to play in the evening hours and you won’t have to fight for a net as there are 3 available.
 The lighted playground will keep children happy during evening games.
 The most unique feature of the park lies in its heart — the park centers around a beautiful wetlands area with a lighted trail, boardwalk and observation deck.
-There are 4 paved greenway trails that loop sections of the park, depending on where and how far you’d like to walk or run.
+There are 4 paved greenway trails that loop sections of the park.
+My kids love to ride bike there.
 Both the greenway and the playground are ADA accessible.

 Karns Community Park